qligier/ch-epr/PMP-issues.md

 ## Content of the medication plan

 What goes into the medication plan?
-Which drug categories (i.e. dangerous drugs, drug trials)?
+Which drug categories (i.e. dangerous/protected drugs, drug trials)?
 Are prescrivable non-drugs allowed (e.g. crutches)?

 ## Drug database